 5. How to Add Images to Notifications in SOLIDWORKS PDM

-How to Customise Notification Templates
+How to Customise PDM Notification Templates

 This will allow you to include additional information that may be more useful to the user.